-In the heat and humidity, you must start hiking early – around 6 am.
-When the sun this close to the Equator it’s fierce!
+In the heat and humidity, you must start hiking early – around 6 am or earlier.
+When the sun is this close to the Equator, it’s fierce!
 I was told to expect my skin color to change before I leave the islands – without sunbathing….
 Snorkeling is on the agenda and maybe some kayaking.
-They say swimming is dangerous because of heavy undertow.
+They say swimming is dangerous because of the heavy undertow.
 So far, I haven’t seen surfers on Mahé, so maybe there is better surfing on other islands.

-The cuisine that is uniquely Seychellois is a combination of flavours from African, French, Chinese, Indian, and English cooking.
+Seychellois cuisine is a combination of flavors from African, French, Chinese, Indian, and English cooking.

 The beaches have shark barriers, but I’ve read conflicting information about how effectively they protect swimmers.
 The sand is soft and clean with interesting pinkish boulders along the shoreline.
 The water is picture-perfect turquoise blue!
 I plan to visit Praslin and La Digue and some of the closer small islands but have not yet taken the ferries or ventured out on the sea.

 Marie-Antoinette Creole Restaurant

 Seychellois food is unique, and so far, my favorite restaurant is Marie-Antoinette, where they serve delicious authentic creole cuisine.
 I enjoyed a long, lingering lunch there last Saturday.
 Surprisingly, many of the restaurants on Mahé are quite expensive.
 Guess I got spoiled by the delicious, comparatively inexpensive food in South Africa.

 At one time, Marie-Antoinette was a hotel built in “colonial style architecture with a high roof and polished wooden staircase”.
 The building dates to the 1800s.
-It became a national monument in 2011 and is home to the Livingstone Gallery, in honour of the late American adventurer, Henry Morton Stanley.
-Stanley stayed there often during the 1870s and named his accommodation Livingstone Cottage, after Dr. David Livingstone, a Scottish missionary presumed lost in Africa.
+It became a national monument in 2011 and is home to the Livingstone Gallery, in honor of the late American adventurer, Henry Morton Stanley.
+Stanley stayed there often during the 1870s and named his accommodation Livingstone Cottage, after Dr. David Livingstone, a Scottish missionary lost in Africa.

 Some of the Creole dishes on Marie Antoinette’s menu include golden apple and pumpkin chutney, fish stew, chicken curry, aubergine fritters, and an unforgettable spicy mango salad.
-There’s a beautiful flower and spice garden surrounding the gorgeous Victorian building.
+There’s a beautiful flower and spice garden surrounding the impressive Victorian building.

-Seychelles Internet is slow and dicey, but will post more later, when possible…
+Seychelles Internet is slow and dicey, but I’ll post more later, when possible…